 Red pepper flakes can be used both for cooked meals (soups and sauces) and as a garnish, though be prepared to bite into certain spicier spots than others when using it this way.

-You can substitute chili powder with cayenne powder in any recipe that you want extra heat and a similar red color.
+You can use cayenne powder as a sub for chili powder in any recipe that you want extra heat and a similar red color.
 Cayenne powder works well in chili and spicy red sauces.
 Cayenne powder is often used in Mexican dishes.
 If you’re looking for a swap for a tex-mex recipe or a Mexican recipe, the cayenne powder should work well.

 While it does add spiciness to dishes, it lacks the other flavors that cumin, oregano, garlic, paprika, and onion powder provide.
 This is due to what cayenne powder is made of – hot red peppers ground into a powder.